javaee/mojarra/test/README.txt

  Running a single test
  ---------------------

+  If you are using NetBeans, you can usually just put the cursor in the test method you want to run, set a breakpoint, and do "Debug Focused Test Method".

   To run a single test against a previously deployed web application, go into the project directory of the deployed web application and issue the following: